Anu-bhav/google-scholar-research/docs/GoogleScholarResearchToolOverview.md

 The system is built using a modular architecture with the following key components:

 1. **QueryBuilder**: Constructs properly formatted URLs for Google Scholar search queries
-2. **ProxyManager**: Manages a pool of proxies with performance tracking and rotation
+2. **ProxyManager**: Manages a pool of proxies using a "sticky" strategy (reuses an IP until blacklisted), with performance tracking, blacklist persistence, and rotation.
 3. **Parser**: Extracts structured data from Google Scholar search result pages
 4. **AuthorProfileParser**: Extracts data from Google Scholar author profile pages
 5. **Fetcher**: Handles all HTTP operations with error handling and retry logic